engineyard/ey-docs/pages/sign-up-for-engine-yard-appcloud.md

 ### Process

-This is the process for signing up for a full account on AppCloud:
+This is the process for signing up for a full account on Cloud:

 1. [Initiate signup.][1]
-2. [Validate and start your AppCloud account.][2]
+2. [Validate and start your Cloud account.][2]

-Or, if you already have a trial account on AppCloud:
+Or, if you already have a trial account on Cloud:

 *	[Upgrade to a full account from a trial account.][3]

-<h2 id="topic1"> Initiate signup for an AppCloud account </h2>
+<h2 id="topic1"> Initiate signup for an Cloud account </h2>

 The first step in the process is for you to provide your name and email address and to agree to the terms and conditions.
 Then, we send you a welcome email.

-### To initiate signup for your AppCloud account
+### To initiate signup for your Cloud account

 1. Navigate to [[login.engineyard.com/signup|http://cloud.engineyard.com/signup]]
 2. Enter your name, email address, and a password.